5 Best Grass Seeds for Clarksville, TN

 Zoysia

 Zoysia Grass is another warm-season grass that’s becoming popular in Tennessee for its fine texture and ability to stay green during the hot summer months.
-This grass is drought-tolerant, meaning it can handle periods of low rainfall without losing its lush green color.
+This grass is drought-resistant, meaning it can handle periods of low rainfall without losing its lush green color.
 Zoysia is also quite shade-tolerant, making it a great option for lawns that get a mix of sun and shade.

 Perennial Ryegrass